MetaFam/TheGame/docs/enter-metagame/how-to-become-a-player.md

 ---
 title: 👽 How to Play MetaGame
 ---
-# How to Become a Player of MetaGame

 So you've been tumbling down this rabbit hole & are wondering how to actually start playing MetaGame? 🤔